 Legal Judgement and Court Costs

-Another one of the consequences of not disclosing problems with your Thurston County house before selling, in addition to the time, energy, and stress you will expend dealing with the aftermath, you could end up with a judgment against you in the tens of thousands or more.
+Another one of the consequences of not disclosing problems with your Olympia house before selling, in addition to the time, energy, and stress you will expend dealing with the aftermath, you could end up with a judgment against you in the tens of thousands or more.

 Paying for Repairs or Damages Suffered

 After closing, you are still responsible financially for paying for any of the consequences experienced by the buyers from your not disclosing problems with your Olympia house before selling.
 If a repair is needed, for example, a discovery of unpermitted work you performed, it means you’ll likely be paying for the tear-out and replacement to make it right, along with the permitting fees you were trying to save.
 Similarly, if medical treatment should be necessary because of a health hazard, the hospital bills will be yours as well.